AdV1PeR/tgsend/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-**Note:** Make sure to keep your bot token secure and never commit it to version control.